Rashad al-Alimi

-Rashad Muhammad al-Alimi (رشاد محمد العليمي; born 15 January 1954) is a Yemeni politician, and the chairman of the Presidential Leadership Council since April 2022.
+Rashad Muhammad al-Alimi (رشاد محمد العليمي; born 15 January 1954) is a Yemeni politician who is serving as the president of the Presidential Leadership Council since April 2022.

 Early life and education

-Rashad al-Alimi was born on January 15, 1954, in Al-Aloom, a village in the Taiz Governorate, and is the son of judge Mohammed ben Ali al-Alimi.
+Rashad al-Alimi was born on 15 January 1954 in Al-Aloom, a village in the Taiz Governorate, and is the son of judge Mohammed ben Ali al-Alimi.
 He graduated from Gamal Abdel Nasser High School in Sanaa in 1969.
 He subsequently obtained a bachelor's degree in military science from the Kuwait Police College in 1975, and another university degree in arts from Sanaa University in 1977, then a master's degree and a doctorate in sociology from Ain Shams University in Egypt between 1984 and 1988.